 WHAT ARE THE SPECIFICATIONS FOR DOORS AND WINDOWS?

 All the windows in your house should ideally be of uniform and consistent shape while also being proportionate in height and size as well.
 Moreover, doors and windows should be rectangular in shape.
 Avoid having fancy shaped and irregular sized doors as they are not considered auspicious.
-The Reason – Uniform and consistent shapes looks more aesthetic than windows of different sizes and shapes.
+The Reason – Uniform and consistent shapes look more aesthetic than windows of different sizes and shapes.
 Rectangular shape is the most stable shape structurally.

 Automatic doors should be avoided at all costs.
 As per Vastu, doors which close automatically are said to affect the health of children.
 The Reason – Automatic doors can malfunction and there is the likelihood of children having their fingers stuck in the doors.